isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 ### Pre-Departure COVID-19 Test

-<i>Note: Children aged 2 and below in the calendar year are not required to undergo a pre-departure COVID-19 test.</i>
+<i>Note: Children aged 2 and below in this calendar year are not required to undergo a pre-departure COVID-19 test.</i>

 #### 1. Are visitors required to take any pre-departure COVID-19 tests?

-All visitors entering Singapore, except those aged 2 and below in the calendar year, must undergo a COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test (ART) within 2 days before departure for Singapore.
+All visitors entering Singapore, except those aged 2 and below in this calendar year, must undergo a COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test (ART) within 2 days before departure for Singapore.

 The pre-departure COVID-19 test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>.
 The test result must be in English and state the following: